altqc/Mirror/README.md

 Mirror is fully modular and you can change it however you like!
 Most cusomization options can even be fully disabled for a minimalist client.
 Things such as Discord RPC have several presets but you can also always make your own.

+## Dependancies
+While you may edit the build.gradle, the one provided has needed dependancies hosted by git@Josephworks